zeitgeistpm/zeitgeist-subsquid/README.md

 yarn db:migrate
 ```

 You might want update the `Initial` migration instead of creating a new one (e.g. during the development phase when the production database is not yet set up).
-In that case it convenient to reset the database schema and start afresh:
+In that case it is convenient to reset the database schema and start afresh:

 ```bash
 yarn db:reset